mipmip/mui-5-community-svg-stencils/button/readme.md

 # MUI v5.x Community - Button

-This stencil is part of a free demo of a large UI kit with over 600 handcrafted MUI symbols made for Figma ported to svg-stencils.github.io by Pim Snel.\n\nAs of today, this product primarily covers Material UI: the MUI's components that are following the Material Design guidelines.\n\nGet the full versions on https://mui.com/store.
+This stencil is part of a free demo of a large UI kit with over 600 handcrafted MUI symbols made for Figma ported to svg-stencils.github.io by Pim Snel.

+As of today, this product primarily covers Material UI: the MUI's components that are following the Material Design guidelines.

+Get the full versions on https://mui.com/store.
 You can report improvement opportunities at https://github.com/mui/mui-design-kits.

 Author: MUI & Adrian Stefan